notus-sh/chapecron/README.md

 To be a gentle citizen, a middleware has only two responsability:

-* Invoke the lower one in the stack
+* Invoke the lower one in the stack.
-* Return its exit status to the upper one, or a meaningfull return code if something wrong happened in it
+* Return its exit status to the upper one, or a meaningfull return code if something wrong happened.

 Invoking the next middleware in the stack can be done in two different ways.
 The easiest is to call `stack::next` when you need but this will not work if the next middleware is to be called in a subshell.